János Süli: Political career

 Prime Minister Viktor Orbán announced at a parliamentary plenary session on 10 April 2017 that he had appointed János Süli as minister without portfolio in his third cabinet, responsible for the planning, construction and commissioning of the two new blocks at Paks Nuclear Power Plant.
 Süli accepted a nomination and said he wants to keep Attila Aszódi, the Government Commissioner for the project in his staff.
 According to the opposition Népszava, Süli, who was CEO during the Socialist Bajnai Cabinet, was a good choice for Orbán to discredit the Socialist Party's communication attacks against the controversial investment.
 Süli took the ministerial oath on 2 May, while also resigned as mayor of Paks.
 Süli told during his inaugural press conference on 8 May that the nuclear power plant will be complete for the deadline of 2026.
 He said his main task has to prepare the Hungarian companies to be a good supplier to the Russian constructor.
 Süli hoped the construction will provide work for 8-10 thousands of people in the coming years.
 In June 2017, Süli dismissed and replaced the majority of the Paks2 project company's management.

 János Süli was appointed as individual MP candidate of the governing coalition Fidesz–KDNP for Tolna County Constituency III (Paks) during the 2018 parliamentary election, replacing incumbent Fidesz parliamentarian Ferenc Hirt.
 He obtained the mandate and joined the KDNP parliamentary group.
 He retained his position of minister without portfolio in the Fourth Orbán Government too.

-Süli was re-elected MP for Paks in the 2022 parliamentary election.
+Süli was re-elected MP for Paks (Tolna County 3rd constituency) in the 2022 parliamentary election.
 His portfolio for the construction of the Paks Nuclear Power Plant was subordinated to the Ministry of Foreign Affairs and Trade in the Fifth Orbán Government.
 Süli remained responsible for the task as secretary of state within the ministry under minister Péter Szijjártó.
 Süli resigned from his position on 5 September 2022, after Szijjártó criticized the slow progress of the expansion investment of the Paks nuclear power plant.